jeffThompson/CreativeProgramming2/Resources/UsingAnExternalEditor.md

 ### INSTALL `browser-sync`
 Next, we need to use `npm` to install [`browser-sync`](https://browsersync.io).
-All the word with Node was so we could install this tool; more on what it does next.
+All the work with Node was so we could install this tool; more on what it does next.

 In your command line, type:

     npm install -g browser-sync

-A bunch of text will go by.
+Some animated text will go by.
 When it's done, test that it worked by typing:

     browser-sync